jojozhuang/jojozhuang.github.io/_notes/core-java-volume-i-fundamentals-10th-edition.md

 * Visible to the package and all subclasses (protected).
 * Visible to the package—the (unfortunate) default.
 No modifiers are needed.

-5.2 Object: The Cosmic Superclass
+### 5.2 Object: The Cosmic Superclass
-The `equals` method
+#### 5.2.1 The equals Method
+The `equals` method in the `Object` class tests whether one object is considered equal to another.
+The equals method, as implemented in the Object class, determines whether two object references are identical.
+#### 5.2.2 Equality Testing and Inheritance
 The Java Language Specification requires that the `equals` method has the following properties:
 * It is `reflexive`: For any non-null reference x, x.equals(x) should return true.
 * It is `symmetric`: For any references x and y, x.equals(y) should return true if and